-What happened on this day in history: Robert E. Lee surrenders to Ulysses S. Grant at Appomatox, Baghdad falls to U.S. forces, and more.
+What happened on this day in history: Robert E. Lee surrenders to Ulysses S. Grant at Appomattox, Baghdad falls to U.S. forces, and more.

-1835: King Leopold II Is Born In Belgium
+1835: King Leopold II Of Belgium Is Born

 King Leopold II is born in Brussels, Belgium.
-Leopold II is most known for his extreme brutality in Belgian’s Congo Free State.
-Under his leadership, Leopold turned the Congo was turned into a playground for his interests.
+Leopold II is most known for his extreme brutality in Belgium’s Congo Free State.
+Under his leadership, Leopold turned the Congo was turned into a playground for his economic interests.
 He sent mercenaries to enforce strict production quotes across the country and harshly punished anyone who stepped out of line.
-Millions of people died under Leopold’s rule in the Congo.
+Millions of people died under Leopold’s rule.

 1865: Robert E. Lee Surrenders To Ulysses S. Grant

-Confederate General Robert E. Lee surrenders to Union General Ulysses S. Grant at Appomattox Court House in Virginia.
-The surrender effectively ended the Civil War, though the conflict technically dragged on until August 1866.
-In a strange quirk of history, Lee’s surrender took place in the parlor of a farmer named Wilmer McClean, who had fled his Manassas, Virginia farmhouse in 1861 after the first battle of the Civil War was fought there.
+Confederate General Robert E. Lee surrenders to Union General Ulysses S. Grant at Appomattox Court House in Virginia, effectively ending the Civil War, though the conflict technically dragged on until August 1866.
+In a strange quirk of history, Lee’s surrender took place in the parlor of a farmer named Wilmer McLean, who had fled his Manassas, Virginia farmhouse in 1861 after the first battle of the Civil War was fought there.

 1881: Billy The Kid Is Found Guilty Of Murder